sciZer0/7/v/README.md

 Specifically, permissionless ownership systems about storing and transferring value.

-The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.
+The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled decentralized system – without being under control of any single entity.

 On the other hand, the main task of developers is to build/make such systems as highly scalable, reliable, fast, secure, decentralized, sustainable  and, of course, efficient as possible.